qoherent/ria-hub-docs/docs/content/.Administration/signing.md

 ### `WIKI`

-This options determines if Gitea should sign commits to the Wiki.
+This options determines if RIA Hub should sign commits to the Wiki.
 The possible values are:

 - `never`: Never sign